zero-to-mastery/resources/JavaScript.md

 # Resources to Become a JavaScript Expert

-- [A JavaScript Curriculum](https://medium.freecodecamp.org/a-beginners-javascript-study-plan-27f1d698ea5e): A great curriculum for learning JavaScript from newbie to <em>You Don't Know JS</em> (see first resource above).
+- [A JavaScript Curriculum](https://medium.freecodecamp.org/a-beginners-javascript-study-plan-27f1d698ea5e): A great curriculum for learning JavaScript from newbie to [You Don't Know JS](https://github.com/getify/You-Dont-Know-JS).

-- [art-of-node](https://github.com/maxogden/art-of-node#the-art-of-node): Short introduction to Node that has some great information.
+- [The Art of Node](https://github.com/maxogden/art-of-node#the-art-of-node): Short introduction to Node that has some great information.

 - [Eloquent JavaScript](https://eloquentjavascript.net/): Eloquent JavaScript goes beyond the cut-and-paste scripts of the recipe books and teaches you to write code that's elegant and effective.
 You'll start with the basics of programming, and learn to use variables, control structures, functions, and data structures.
 Then you'll dive into the real JavaScript artistry: higher-order functions, closures, and object-oriented programming.
 Highly recommended.

 - [FreeCodeCamp Beginning JavaScript](https://www.freecodecamp.org/): Learn JavaScript with an online community, examples, and tons of more advanced JavaScript topics when you are done.
 Certificate available too.
 All free.

-- [Functional Light JS](https://github.com/getify/Functional-Light-JS): Pragmatic, balanced FP in JavaScript.
+- [Functional Light JS](https://github.com/getify/Functional-Light-JS): Pragmatic, balanced Functional Programming in JavaScript.

 - [JavaScript Cookbook](https://www.safaribooksonline.com/library/view/javascript-cookbook/9781449390211/): Why reinvent the wheel every time you run into a problem with JavaScript?
 This cookbook is chock-full of code recipes that address common programming tasks, as well as techniques for building web apps that work in any browser.
 Just copy and paste the code samples into your project—you’ll get the job done faster and learn more about JavaScript in the process.